Framing FAQs

 The second rationale is that psychologically, human beings are more comfortable around stable items — a stable item being heavier, wider, thicker at the bottom, such that the viewer does not perceive it to be unstable, or likely to tip over.

 Who knows?
 What matters now is that both techniques are acceptable, and the preference is yours.
 The equal all-the-way-around technique is the more common and modern of the techniques.
-However, if you are framing a very old photo, something like a Michelangelo print, or if you just want to create an “artsy” feeling, you might consider weighting the bottom of your matting.
+However, if you are framing a very old photo, something like a Michelangelo print, or if you just want to create an “artsy” feeling, you might consider weighting the bottom of your matting

 In locations where reflections from strong lighting might be a problem, non-glare glass may improve your ability to view the framed artwork.
 Its ability to diffuse light also has the effect of making the image less distinct.
 Sometimes “blurring” this is desirable and sometimes not.